dd9jn/rfc4880bis/rfc4880bis.md

   * One-octet hash algorithm.

   * Two-octet scalar octet count for following hashed subpacket data.
-    For V6 signatures this is a four-octet field.
     Note that this is the length in octets of all of the hashed subpackets; a pointer incremented by this number will skip over the hashed subpackets.

   * Hashed subpacket data set (zero or more subpackets).

   * Two-octet scalar octet count for the following unhashed subpacket data.
-For V6 signatures this is a four-octet field.
 Note that this is the length in octets of all of the unhashed subpackets; a pointer incremented by this number will skip over the unhashed subpackets.

   * Unhashed subpacket data set (zero or more subpackets).

   * Two-octet field holding the left 16 bits of the signed hash value.

-  * Only for V6 signatures, a variable-length field containing:

-      - A one-octet salt size.
-If salted signatures are used the value SHOULD match the digest length of the hash algorithm.
-        The common use case is not to use salted signatures.

-      - The salt; a random value of the specified size.

   * One or more multiprecision integers comprising the signature.
     This portion is algorithm specific: